vacp2p/rfc/content/docs/rfcs/70/README.md

 contributors:
 ---

-# Abstract
+# Motivation
+The need for secure communications has become paramount.
+Traditional centralized messaging protocols are susceptible to various security threats, including unauthorized access, data breaches, and single points of failure.
+Therefore a decentralized approach to secure communication becomes increasingly relevant, offering a robust solution to address these challenges.

-This specification outlines a private messaging service utilizing the Ethereum blockchain.
+This specification outlines a private messaging service using the Ethereum blockchain as authentication service.
 Rooted in the existing [model](https://rfc.vac.dev/spec/20/), this proposal addresses the deficiencies related to forward privacy and authentication inherent in the current framework.
 The specification is divided into 3 sections:

 - Private 1-to-1 communications protocol, based on [Signal's double ratchet](https://signal.org/docs/specifications/doubleratchet/).
 - Private group messaging protocol, based on the [MLS protocol](https://datatracker.ietf.org/doc/rfc9420/).
 - Description of an Ethereum-based authentication protocol, based on [SIWE](https://eips.ethereum.org/EIPS/eip-4361).

-The following section on the private 1-to-1 communications protocol specifies various functions and algorithms within the framework of the Noise protocol.

-# One-to-one communication protocol
+# Private 1-to-1 communications protocol

-## Background

-Alice wants to send an encrypted message to Bob.
-Here Bob is the only individual able to decrypt the message.
-Alice knows Bob’s Ethereum address.

-## Theory and Description of the Protocol
+## Theory

-The proposed protocol must adhere to the following design requirements:
+The proposed protocol MUST adhere to the following requirements:
 -   Alice knows Bob’s Ethereum address.
 -   Bob is willing to participate in the protocol, and publishes his public key.
 -   Bob’s ownership of his public key is verifiable,